-#5) Building Muscle is Happier Than Losing Fat
+#5) Building Muscle Is Happier Than Losing Fat

-Dieting sucks because you will be in calorie deficit all the time so you will inevitably feel hungry.
+Dieting sucks because you will be in a calorie deficit all the time so you will inevitably feel hungry.
 The constant feeling of hunger means constant discomfort.

 On the other hand, when you are building muscle you will only feel uncomfortable when you are training, which shouldn’t take you more than 3-4 hours in a week (unless you are a professional bodybuilder.)